What is Critical Power and Critical Speed?

 These metrics provide a foundation for evidence-based training decisions.

-Your Personal Threshold Matters
+Your Personal Threshold Matters.

 Here's what makes CP and CS valuable: they are YOUR unique physiological markers.